-Try any of the classes listed as "Yoga."
+Gentle Yoga is an excellent choice.
+Or try any of the classes listed as "Yoga."
 You are welcome to join in.
 The first few classes may feel a bit awkward, but soon you'll have a good sense of how it is done.
 Why not give it a try and see how you like it?
 At any time you can modify poses or rest.
-Also the Gentle Yoga class is an excellent choice.

 How does the library work?

 The Rubber Soul library is entirely straight-forward.
 You deposit $20 (there is a cute little envelope to put it in) and check out one book at a time.
 You can keep it for 30 days.
 If it is still not back in 90 days, you lose your deposit.
 Otherwise, you may have your deposit back whenever you are ready to stop reading, move towns, or pay rent.
 We keep the check-out cards in a rather odd glass case with a strange fabric animal housed at the base.